illinois/zephyr/README.md

 # zephyr

-> A grading platform for student code.
+> A unified grading platform for student code.

 ## About Zephyr